Vomiting occurs in dogs rather frequently because the area that controls and activates vomiting in a dog’s brain is well developed.

 Regurgitation is a relatively effortless expulsion of undigested food from the esophagus.

-Sudden onset of vomiting in dogs is almost always a symptom of stomach problems.
+Sudden onset of vomiting in dogs is almost always a symptom of stomach problems, such as:

-Eating too fast and exercising immediately after eating can also cause canine vomiting.
+- Eating Too Fast: Eating too fast and exercising immediately after eating can also cause vomiting in dogs.
+Avoid exercising your dog at least one hour after eating.

 - Kidney failure